 “There are very few products that are so exciting that people will tattoo your logo on their body” Richard Teerlink

 So how has Harley managed to last this long?
 They have been able to attract to new audiences.
 While maintaining loyalty from their existing fans, which is something a lot of companies could not accomplish.
 It’s not just because Harley is a good motorcycle manufacturer.
 Harley’s mission statement isn’t to sell you a motorcycle.
-It’s to the sell you the ‘purest from of freedom.’
+It’s to sell you the ‘purest form of freedom.’

 Harley has captured the spirit of bikers, which has now created a counterculture status.